CarlosMChica/easyrecycleradapters/README.md

 # EasyRecyclerAdapters

-The code brings up an easy way of using recyclerView, with new recycler adapters.
-It also contains a BaseRecyclerFragment that removes a lot of boiler plate for fragments that contains either grids or lists.
+The code brings up an easy way of using recyclerView, with the new recycler adapters.
+It also contains a BaseRecyclerFragment and a RecyclerStandalone that removes a lot of boiler plate for fragments that contains either grids or lists.
 It also offers out of the box a DividerItemDecoration that handles the drawing of the divider in the recycler view.
+As well selectors for the items in your lists are handled.

 ---